-When DCEN is low, the SDO pin is brought to a Hi-Z state.
-The first 16 data bits that follow the falling edge of SYNC are stored in the shift register.
-The rising edge of SYNC that follows the 16th data bit updates the DAC(s).
-If SYNC is brought high before the 16th data bit, no action occurs.
+The state of the daisy chain enable pin, DCEN, determines when the input data word is latched into the converter and when the output can be updated.
+When DCEN is low, daisy chain mode is disabled and the SDO pin is brought to a Hi-Z state.
+The first 16 data bits that follow the first falling edge of SYNC are stored in the shift register.
+Immediately following the 16th falling edge of SCLK, the converter latches the data word into the DAC and it updates immediately.
+If SYNC is brought high before the 16th data bit, the data word is ignored and no action occurs.

-When DCEN is high, data can continuously be shifted into the shift register, enabling the daisy-chain operation.
-The SDO pin becomes active and outputs SDIN data with 16 clock cycle delay.
-A rising edge of SYNC loads the shift register data into the DAC(s).
+When DCEN is high, daisy chain mode is enabled causing data that is input to the shift register to be passed through and shifted out.
+The SDO pin becomes active and outputs the SDIN data with a 16 clock cycle delay.
+In this case, a rising edge of SYNC is required in order to load the shift register data into the DAC.
 The loaded data consists of the last 16 data bits received into the shift register before the rising edge of SYNC.